Dune: The Battle of Corrin: Plot summary

-The machine evermind Omnius is continuing with his plans to eradicate all humans in the universe.
+The machine evermind Omnius is continuing with its plans to eradicate all humans in the universe.
 After first being suggested by the traitor Yorek Thurr, an RNA retrovirus is designed by the captured Tlulaxa Rekur Van and the independent robot Erasmus.
 Omnius then launches capsules containing the retrovirus to infect the planets inhabited by the hapless humans.
 With a 43% direct-mortality rate, the virus succeeds in effectively crippling the League of Nobles, leaving them vulnerable to attack.

 It is discovered that consumption of the spice melange has the effect of both bolstering immunity to the retrovirus and stopping its progression in some of those already infected.
 Omnius, unaware that the virus has been effectively stopped, prepares for the second phase of its attack.
 Gathering the bulk of the machine armies stationed at the different synchronized planets, the evermind launches the massive fleet towards the League capital Salusa Secundus.
 After learning of the imminent destruction headed their way in the form of the machine fleet, Vorian Atreides formulates a plan whereby the humans can launch pulse-atomic attacks on all of the undefended Synchronized Worlds, ridding the universe of Omnius altogether.
 However, this plan called for the use of the still unreliable space-folding technology in order to carry out the attacks before the machines have a chance to recall the fleet en route to Salusa.
 The Great Purge is successful in destroying Omnius on all but one planet, albeit with an appalling cost in human lives because each planet was turned into slag, and while all the machines were obliterated, all the captured humans and slaves on these planets were also killed.
 Each time the human armies fold space to a new location there is a 10% attrition rate due to the undependable space-folders because of the uncertainty principle.
 In all, it amounted to billions of lives lost.
 The humans are also unable to destroy Omnius on the primary synchronized world, Corrin.
 While the other Evermind incarnations are being attacked, the cogitor Vidad travels to Corrin and warns Corrin-Omnius of the human counter-offensive.
 The machine fleet is recalled to defend their last remaining stronghold.
-Despite this, Serena Butler’s Jihad is declared over.
+Despite this, Serena Butler's Jihad is declared over.
 The Great Purge ended with an impasse between humans and thinking machines on the planet Corrin.
 While unable to destroy the machines, the human army is able to trap them on Corrin by surrounding the planet with a net of scrambler satellites, so that any thinking machine attempting to leave would have its gelcircuitry mind destroyed.
 This situation continues for almost 20 years with the machines unable to escape, and most humans unwilling to enter another battle.